 If you were remembering the past or imagining the future, the tools of Chapter 2 will help you to make sense of and manage this.

-Now focus on your breath.
+But for now, come back to your body and focus on your breath.
 Slow it down.
 Take a deep breath, slowly release it.
-Then take another.
+Then another.

 Notice what you are feeling in your body now.
-How would you describe the feelings?
+What would you call these feelings?
 Where in your body are you feeling them?
+Have the feelings reduced?